-The Board of Education recognizes the need for career and technical education and reaffirms its policy of strengthening the local high school career and technical education program through utilization of any available federal and state funds for that purpose and of supporting the BOCES program.
+The District recognizes the need for career and technical education and reaffirms its policy of strengthening the available career and technical education programs through utilization of any available federal and state funds for that purpose and supporting BOCES' programs.
+Accordingly, these programs may be offered by the District and/or through a BOCES.